sauraabh007/IRIS-project/README.md

   - Adjust pagination size by updating the `pageSize` variable.
   - To add more columns or fields, update the `columns` definition in `AccountDataTable.js` and modify the Apex `getAccounts` query accordingly.

+## Assumptions
+   1. Assuming the LWC component would be used as a tab along with other objects.
+Although, it can be modified to be triggered from any component. e.g: quick action.
+   2. Assuming number of account records is nominal to handle via regulr SOQL and does not hit Governer limits.
+   3. Assuming the user has appropriate permission to edit account records (ran via Admin for demo).
+   4. Assuming errors are to be displaye in a tost on page.